Promotional Feature

 Another published study, this time using high-performance thin-layer chromatography (HPTLC), examined 584 commercial extract batches.
 The findings showed that 14.0% were rejected due to leaf residue and 20.4% contained incomplete root material.3 These results underline the inadequacy of current quality controls and the urgent need for robust verification mechanisms.

-Recent data from NMPB, Government of India, reveals that in 2024 to 2025, 4,698 tons of ashwagandha leaves were sold compared to 4,170 tons of roots, sending shockwaves through the Government and the industry.4
+Recent data from NMPB, Government of India, reveals that in 2024 to 2025, 4,698 tons of ashwagandha leaves were sold compared to 4,170 tons of roots, highlighting the scale of leaf and aerial parts in the supply chain and prompting regulatory oversight.4

 These findings highlight a broader challenge: without routine and rigorous testing, plant-part identity cannot be assumed.